haxdds/tickflow-rs/README.md

 # Tickflow

 Tickflow is an async-first data pipeline for streaming market data into downstream systems.
-It ships with an Alpaca Market Data websocket source and a PostgreSQL sink wired together with a bounded single-producer/single-consumer (SPSC) channel so you can ingest ticks with backpressure-aware processing.
+It ships with Alpaca Market Data websocket and Yahoo Finance sources, plus a PostgreSQL sink wired together with a bounded single-producer/single-consumer (SPSC) channel so you can ingest ticks with backpressure-aware processing.

 ## Features

-- Integrates directly with Alpaca's streaming API using a resilient Tokio/WebSocket client.
+- Integrates with Alpaca's streaming API and Yahoo Finance using resilient async clients.
 - Persists bars, quotes, and trades to PostgreSQL with schema bootstrapping baked in.
 - Fluent builder (`TickflowBuilder`) for composing sources and sinks with configurable channel sizing.
 - Reusable messaging traits to plug in custom producers, processors, or destinations.